 Many shells including zsh have the facility to complete only the word before the cursor, which zsh completion jargon refers to as the 'prefix'.
-I explained this above when I talked about expand-or-complete-prefix; when you use that instead of the normal completion functions, the word as it's finally completed looks like '<prefix><completion><suffix>' where the completion has changed '<prefix>' to '<prefix><completion>', ignoring <suffix> throughout.
+I explained this above when I talked about expand-or-complete-prefix; when you use that instead of the normal completion functions, the word as it's finally completed looks like 'fix><completion><suffix>' where the completion has changed 'fix>' to 'fix><completion>', ignoring <suffix> throughout.